Bandelero/PyBank-PyPoll/README.md

 # PyBank

-In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
+In this challenge, I was tasked with creating a Python script for analyzing the financial records of your company.

 # Summary